 It’s easy to get so caught up an interesting subject that you forget to look beyond it.

-The example Bob gives of this is of his photos of ballet dancers in Cuba (1.35, first video).
+The example Bob gives of this is of his photos of ballet dancers in Cuba.
 The dancers were so interesting that it would have been easy to concentrate on taking photos of them.
 But he was also interested in their environment, and taking photos to show them in the old building they practiced in.
 He wanted to show them in context, in the beautiful and interesting environment they practice in.

 Composition advice #5: Punctuation and gesture

 Punctuation and gesture are two important elements in many photos.